-c.
-Other Employment Benefits
+3. Other Employment Benefits

-The Town has elected to provide death benefits to employees through the Death Benefit Plan for members of the Local Governmental Employees' Retirement System (Death Benefit Plan), a multiple employer, State-administered, cost-sharing plan funded on a one-year term cost basis.
+The Town has elected to provide death benefits to employees through the Death Benefit Plan for members of the Local Governmental Employees' Retirement System (Death Benefit Plan), a multiple-employer, State-administered, cost-sharing plan funded on a one-year term cost basis.
 The beneficiaries of those employees who die in active service after one year of contributing membership in the System, or who die within 180 days after retirement or termination of service and have at least one year of contributing membership service in the System at the time of death are eligible for death benefits.
-Lump sum death benefit payments to beneficiaries are equal to the employee's 12 highest months' salary in a row during the 24 months prior to the employee's death, but the benefit may not exceed \$25,000 or be less than \$50,000.
-Because all death benefit payments are made from the Death Benefit Plan and not by the Town, the Town does not determine the number of eligible participants.
+Lump sum death benefit payments to beneficiaries are equal to the employee's 12 highest months' salary in a row during the 24 months prior to the employee's death, but the benefit may not exceed \$50,000 or be less than \$25,000.
+All death benefit payments are made from the Death Benefit Plan.
 The Town has no liability beyond the payment of monthly contributions.
-The contributions to the Death Benefit Plan cannot be separated between the post-employment benefit amount and the other benefit amount.
-Separate rates are set for employees not engaged in law enforcement and for law enforcement officers.
+The contributions to the Death Benefit Plan cannot be separated be tween the post-employment benefit amount and the other benefit amount.
 The Town considers these contributions to be immaterial.

-2. Deferred Outflows and Inflows of Resources
+4. Deferred Outflows and Inflows of Resources